zpainter/iassist/content/about/regional-report-1996-1997-united-states.md

 electronic version of the standard reference work Historical Statistics of the United States.
 The electronic version of the 1976 edition is now complete and about to be released by Cambridge University Press.
-The group has begun work on an updated \"millenial\" edition.
+The group has begun work on an updated "millenial" edition.
 I also consulted with the Stanford University Libraries on an historical project that they have under consideration.

-**Contact\_FullName:**
+**Contact_FullName:**
 :   APDU 1996 Conference

 ### Activities

 APDU 96 Conference:

-The APDU session on \"International Data Availability and Access: Today and Tomorrow\" was an all IASSIST event with moderator Ann S. Gray and panelist Ernie W. Boyko, Karsten B. Rasmussen, William J. Bradley, Bridget Winstantley, and Margaret O. Adams.
+The APDU session on "International Data Availability and Access: Today and Tomorrow" was an all IASSIST event with moderator Ann S. Gray and panelist Ernie W. Boyko, Karsten B. Rasmussen, William J. Bradley, Bridget Winstantley, and Margaret O. Adams.